 c.
 Can part time students apply?

 Yes.
 Part time students may apply in advance of their first or second year.
-Part time students may only receive an award once.
+Part time students may only receive a scholarship once.

-- Intellectual ability: The ability to conduct legal research and give written advice, as demonstrated by performance in school and university examinations, the interview and, where appropriate, other experience
+- Intellectual ability: the ability to conduct legal research and give written advice as demonstrated by performance in school, university examinations, the interview and other experiences where appropriate.

-- Motivation to succeed at the Bar: Knowledge of the profession and the courts, and steps taken to acquire the personal skills required of a barrister, will be taken into account
+- Motivation and prospects to succeed at the Bar: understanding of the profession, the courts and the steps taken to acquire the knowledge and skills required of a barrister.

-- Potential as an advocate: Both in oral and written skills.
-This can include the applicant’s experience in public speaking, mooting, debating, participation in mock advocacy exercises as well as other work and voluntary experiences.
+- Potential as an advocate at the Bar: both in oral and written work evidenced by public speaking, mooting, debating, participation in mock advocacy exercises as well as other work and voluntary experiences.

-- Personal qualities: The qualities required of members of the Bar include self-reliance, independence, integrity, reliability, and the capacity to work effectively with clients, colleagues and chamber’s staff
+- Personal qualities: self-reliance, independence, integrity, reliability and the capacity to work effectively with clients, colleagues and chambers’ staff.

 - References are important; both short listing and interviewing panels give substantial weight to references